 Is it possible to get the Pros without the Cons?

 Yes!
 With the right technology tools, platforms, and processes in place, organizations can gain the best of both centralized and decentralized content management strategies — without the inherent obstacles and downsides.

 Putting the right technology platforms in place is imperative for organizations seeking to create and maintain successful hybird content management teams, allowing them to gain the benefits of both centralized and decentralized content management teams — essentially, allowing them to make the hybrid content management strategy they already have in place work more effectively.

-It’s critical that organizations construct a Learning Technology Ecosystem that not only meets their current needs, but that is designed to scale to continue to meet their needs over the long term.
+It’s critical that organizations construct a Content Management Technology Ecosystem that not only meets their current needs, but that is designed to scale to continue to meet their needs over the long term.

-Learning Content Management Systems (LCMSs) allow organizations to gain the benefits of both centralized and decentralized content management strategies, while eliminating associated challenges:
+Content Component Management Systems (CCMSs) allow organizations to gain the benefits of both centralized and decentralized content management strategies, while eliminating associated challenges:

 - Structured authoring designed for reuse allows organizations to easily share assets across departments and quickly create multiple variations and outputs without duplicating efforts.

 - A collaborative, cloud-based authoring environment makes it easy to develop, review and publish new content more efficiently.

 - A centralized content management and delivery hub simplifies maintenance and ensures accuracy and version control.

 - Structured output templates ensure content follows consistent formats and correct branding and design elements are automatically applied, regardless of output type (Word, PowerPoint, PDF, HTML5, SCORM, etc.).